kwikteam/phy-contrib/docs/template-gui.md

   * pc_feature_ind.npy - [nTemplates, nPCFeatures] uint32 matrix specifying which pcFeatures are included in the pc_features matrix.
   * similar_templates.npy - [nTemplates, nTemplates] single matrix giving the similarity score (larger is more similar) between each pair of templates
   * spike_templates.npy - [nSpikes, ] uint32 vector specifying the identity of the template that was used to extract each spike
-  * spike_times.npy - [nSpikes, ] uint64 vector giving the spike time of each spike in *samples*.
+  * spike_times.npy - [nSpikes, ] uint64 vector giving the spike time of each spike in **samples**.
 To convert to seconds, divide by sample_rate from params.py.
+  * template_features.npy - [nSpikes, nTempFeatures] single matrix giving the magnitude of the projection of each spike onto nTempFeatures other features.
+Which other features is specified in template_feature_ind.npy
+  * template_feature_ind.npy - [nTemplates, nTempFeatures] uint32 matrix specifying which templateFeatures are included in the template_features matrix.
+  * templates.npy - [nTemplates, nTimePoints, nTempChannels] single matrix giving the template shapes on the channels given in templates_ind.npy
+  * templates_ind.npy - [nTemplates, nTempChannels] double matrix specifying the channels on which each template is defined.
+In the case of Kilosort templates_ind is just the integers from 0 to nChannels-1, since templates are defined on all channels.
+  * whitening_mat.npy - [nChannels, nChannels] double whitening matrix applied to the data during automatic spike sorting
+  * whitening_mat_inv.npy - [nChannels, nChannels] double, the inverse of the whitening matrix.
+  * spike_clusters.npy - [nSpikes, ] int32 vector giving the cluster identity of each spike.
+This file is optional and if not provided will be automatically created the first time you run the template gui, taking the same values as spike_templates.npy until you do any merging or splitting.
+  * cluster_groups.csv - comma-separated value text file giving the "cluster group" of each cluster (0=noise, 1=MUA, 2=Good, 3=unsorted)

 ## Running the Template-GUI